ArvsAndCarbs/TOTKDowngrade-1.2.0-Save-version/README.md

 2. Use JKSV to restore downgraded save from Section A on your sysnand
 3. Reboot to Stock FW and play the game

-  D. OPTIONAL: Send 1.1.1 game update to a clean unmodded switch: I used two cartridge for eah switch.
-Not sure if it will work on one cart only.
+  D. OPTIONAL: Send 1.1.1 game update to a clean unmodded switch: I used two cartridge for each switch but will work with one cart on one of the console when i checked.
 1. If you want to play TOTK in a different switch, Reset factory settings that device to wipe TOTK game updates.
 Don't sync it yet with your Account, just create a user.
 Keep offline.
 2. turn  the CFW switch (from section B) to sysndand
 3. turn on Clean switch, Turn off auto update